Work Days and Work & Learn Classes are currently cancelled through May.

 Water Management for Too Much and Too Little: Rain gardens, cisterns, French drains, graywater and using plants as filters, sponges and reservoirs

-Weed Appreciation: Eat your weeds, feed them to pollinators, or at least listen to what they are telling you
+Weed Appreciation: Eat your weeds, feed them to pollinators, or at least listen to what they are telling you Register now.

 Avoiding Waste: Harvest storage and techniques